- 1 Planning your South America Itinerary

 South America Itinerary 3 – San Pedro to Buenos Aires

 Best for wine and dancing

-$30-60.
-Chile and Argentina are much more expensive than Bolivia but slightly cheaper than Brazil so expect to pay a bit more in some restaurants and for tours.
+$30-60. and are much more expensive than Bolivia but slightly cheaper than Brazil so expect to pay a bit more in some restaurants and for tours.
 The prices are not dissimilar to western countries so expect to pay similar to what you pay back home (unless home is Bolivia.)